whitequark/blog/source/_posts/2011-09-08-treetop-typical-errors.markdown

 {% codeblock Knows what \"a\\\"b\" is %}
 grammar Example4
   rule string
-    '"' ( !'"' '\"' \ . )* '"'
+    '"' ( '\"' \ !'"' . )* '"'
   end
 end
 {% endcodeblock %}

-Note that the negative lookahead predicate stays at its place.
-It does not belong to either of the variants, but rather to the group itself.
+Note that the negative lookahead predicate has changed its position: it belongs to the broadest `.` predicate.

 AST quirks
 ----------